- Discover one of the finest collections of Impressionist art in the world with masterpieces by Monet, Renoir, Degas and Cézanne

 - Skip the line access to the exhibitions

-- Show your smartphone ticket at entrance 'C' (entrée réservée)
+Show your smartphone ticket at entrance 'C' (entrée réservée).
+Please note that on busy days there may be a queue.

 Cancellations are not possible for this ticket.